eigenbooks/bayes-missing-manual/book/appendix-theory.md

 Repeating the problem using the odds form of Bayes theorem is shown in {numref}`tab-pink-shirts-odds-form`.
 The prior of $man:\neg man$ is 40:60 or 2:3.
 The probability of a man wearing a pink shirt is 5/40, while the probability of a $\neg man$ wearing a pink shirt is 20/60.
 Therefore the relative likelihood is $(5/40):(20/60) = \frac{1}{8}:\frac{1}{3}$.

-:::{list-table} A possible solution to the bookcase alien problem
+:::{list-table} Repeating the problem using the odds form of Bayes theorem
 :header-rows: 1
 :widths: auto
 :name: tab-pink-shirts-odds-form